 The ADP Consultancy designs, conducts and delivers in-practice clinical trials, has issued reports on cross-over trials involving market leading multi-focal contact lenses, specialist multi-focal contact lenses, toric contact lenses and punctal occlusion and contact lens discomfort (CLD).
 Companies have started to benefit from these results.

 As an ECP who works in typical UK practices, I know that providing ‘real world’ data derived from a practice environment. obtained from a fellow practitioner can be hugely impressive.
-If a company can show results for patients seen on a ‘wet Wednesday in Wolverhampton’ this carries a lot of weight with other practitioners!
+If a company can show results for patients seen in a typical practice, I call it the ‘wet Wednesday in Wigan example’ this carries a lot of weight with other practitioners!
 I take a very keen interest in in-house trials, statistical significance, box and whisker charts etc, however whether they should or not, most UK ECPs do not.

 I have published results from a punctal occlusion clinical trial carried out in two typical High Street practices in NW England and North Wales, the results are hugely impressive and are something all practitioners can relate to.
 The trial’s clinical poster was accepted for the BCLA CC in 2017, which in turn generated an optometry journal article –all resulting in increased product sales.
 This type of result could be available to you.
-Also two separate clinical trials on multi-focal lens prescribing have been completed again with useful practical results.
+Also separate clinical trials on multi-focal and toric contact lens prescribing (presented at Optrafair 2018) have been completed, again with useful practical results.

-Wearing an ECP hat for quite some years now, has given me an insight into what my colleagues respond to, wearing a clinical trials hat means I can look for that very thing.
+Wearing an ECP hat for quite some years now, has given me an insight into what my high street ECP colleagues respond to, my clinical trials are set-up to look for that very thing.